happyhorseskull/you-can-datamosh-on-linux/README.md

   $ youtube-dl -F [website url]

-which show a list of available formats.
+which will show a list of available formats for the video on the page.